 At last employees are starting to be able to talk about their mental health problems and companies are realising that not only do they have a responsibility in this area, but there is a financial benefit to assisting their employees deal with issues like stress, anxiety and depression, which are preventing them operating at full cognitive efficiency.
-And things are getting worse:
+The statistics for working people make worrying reading:

 - More than two thirds of senior executives believe their stress levels are higher today than 5 years ago (Centre for Creative Leadership)